The Beetle

 There is another Volkswagen Cabriolet model that was manufactured in Osnabrück by Karmann.

-Image above: Hot Wheels Volkswagen Käfer Racer-2017
+The image above: Hot Wheels Volkswagen Käfer Racer-2017

 Volkswagen New Beetle

-Image above: Hot Wheels New Beetle Lime Green with Black from 2016 Volkswagen 5 Pack
+The image above: Hot Wheels New Beetle Lime Green with Black from 2016 Volkswagen 5 Pack

-In 2003 the model broke a record of more than 21 million of sales all over the world and that year the last Volkswagen Type 1 was manufactured in Puebla, Mexico on July 30th, 2003.
+In 2003 the model broke a record of more than 21 million sales all over the world and that year the last Volkswagen Type 1 was manufactured in Puebla, Mexico on July 30th, 2003.
 Nowadays that same car is shown in the Volkswagen Museum in Wolfsburg.

-Image above: Majorette New Beetle Red
+The image above: Majorette New Beetle Red